Non-commutative Index of Measurement-only Entanglement Phase Transition: Non-commutative index for phase transition of measurement only dynamics

 \subsection{XYZ Measurement-only Model}

-We now turn to the XYZ measurement-only models, which provide a natural and nontrivial extension beyond factorizable ensembles.
-In this model, each measurement operator acts on $r$ consecutive qubits and is chosen randomly from the set of uniform Pauli strings $X^{\otimes r}$, $Y^{\otimes r}$, $Z^{\otimes r}$ with probabilities $P_X,P_Y$ and $P_Z$.
+We now turn to the XYZ measurement-only model, which provides a natural and nontrivial extension beyond factorizable ensembles.
+In this model, each measurement operator acts on $r$ consecutive qubits and is chosen randomly from the set of uniform Pauli strings $X^{\otimes r}$, $Y^{\otimes r}$, and $Z^{\otimes r}$ with probabilities $P_X$, $P_Y$, and $P_Z$.
 Unlike factorizable ensembles, the Pauli content within a given measurement operator is fully correlated across its support, rendering the ensemble inherently non-factorizable.
-A key property of the XYZ models is the strong parity dependence of their entanglement dynamics. when the measurement range $r$ is even, a volume-law entangled steady state is absent.
-In this case, the system instead exhibits a critical phase characterized by logarithmic scaling of entanglement entropy with system size.
-By contrast, for odd values of $r$, a volume-law phase is permitted and the entanglement phase transition from an area-law phase to a volume-law phase is well defined.
+The XYZ model is therefore useful for testing whether the pairwise non-commutativity index remains informative when the microscopic structure of the measurement ensemble differs from the factorizable case.
+Furthermore, a key property of the XYZ model is the strong parity dependence of its entanglement dynamics.
+When the measurement range $r$ is even, a stable volume-law entangled steady state is absent; instead, the system exhibits a critical phase characterized by logarithmic scaling of entanglement entropy with system size.
+By contrast, for odd values of $r$, a volume-law phase is permitted and the transition from an area-law phase to a volume-law phase is well defined.

-In this work, we mainly focus on a systematic examination of how the critical value of ensemble non-commutativity for phase transition depends on the measurement range.
-Our calculations are performed at $r=3,7,11,...,31$ for odd $r$ and at $r=2,4,6,...,20$ for even $r$ along the symmetric line $P_X=P_Y=q_0, P_Z=1-2q_0$.
-The entanglement phase transition is characterized by the mutual information $I_{AB}$~\cite{6773024, PhysRevA.56.3470, PhysRevLett.88.017901} between two distinct, antipodal region of length $L/8$ of qubit chain with length $L$ in periodic boundary condition.
-The definition of mutual information is
+In this work, we mainly focus on how the critical value of ensemble non-commutativity depends on the measurement range.
+Our calculations are performed at $r=3,7,11,\ldots,31$ for odd $r$ and at $r=2,4,6,\ldots,20$ for even $r$ along the symmetric line $P_X=P_Y=q$, $P_Z=1-2q$.
+The entanglement transition is characterized by the mutual information $I_{AB}$~\cite{6773024, PhysRevA.56.3470, PhysRevLett.88.017901} between two antipodal regions $A$ and $B$, each of length $L/8$, in a periodic one-dimensional chain of length $L$.
+The mutual information is defined as

 Finite-size scaling of the mutual information $I_{AB}$ is employed to determine the entanglement phase transition points in the XYZ measurement-only model, which serves as a sensitive probe of long-range correlations.
 For a continuous transition, the mutual information is expected to obey the scaling form \cite{PhysRevB.100.134306}: